 This course will cover the new curriculum changes made to the Firearms Instructor Program.
-Participants will conduct multiple classroom and range presentations, pass performance skills testing, pass daily performance reviews, pass a written exam, and exit qualifications.
-It is strongly recommended that students review the Instructor Development Course materials prior to attending this course as questions from the written Instructor Development Course training material may be included in the tests.
+Participants will conduct presentations, pass performance skills testing, pass a written exam, and exit qualifications.
+It is strongly recommended that students review the Instructor Development Course materials prior to attending this course as questions from the written Instructor Development Course training material will also be included in the tests.

 NOTE: THERE IS NO REMEDIAL TRAINING TIME.

 Any Student with repeated safety violations will receive a failure.
 Any failure in the course will result in removal from the class.

 Registration PREREQUISITES, (not subject to waiver)